bournezhma/bournezhma.github.io/content/posts/thc.md

 And there is our flag.
 `THCon21{U7JGLvXkYskPK07T8J0BVCgYsadTf69F}`
 Hope you learned something!
-There is also another way to get the hex flag from the stack by debugginng the binary.
+There is also another way to get the flag from stack by debugginng the binary.
-I will show how to debug with r2 and get the hex flag from stack in next post.
+I will show how to debug with radare2 and get the flag from stack in next post.
 Until then,
 Happy Hacking!!
 :)